zephyrproject-rtos/zephyr/doc/porting/arch.rst

 :c:func:`nano_cpu_idle` and :c:func:`nano_cpu_atomic_idle`.

-:c:func:`nano_cpu_idle` can be as simple as calling the power saving instruction for the architecture with interrupts unlocked, for example hlt on x86, wfi/wfe on ARM, sleep on ARC.
+:c:func:`nano_cpu_idle` can be as simple as calling the power saving instruction for the architecture with interrupts unlocked, for example :code:`hlt` on x86, :code:`wfi` or :code:`wfe` on ARM, :code:`sleep` on ARC.
 This function can be called in a loop within a context that does not care if it get interrupted or not by an interrupt before going to sleep.
 There are basically two scenarios when it is correct to use this function: